hbr8218/pdfdocx/README.md

 - Update ~/.bashrc using:- </br>
 `echo "source '`which activate.sh`' "` , remove single qoutes, and </br>
 `source ~/.bashrc`
-- create a .env file in the project's root directory and add the write the followings:- ` source path/bin/activate
+- create a .env file in the project's root directory and add the write the followings:- <br>
+  `
+  source path/bin/activate
   APP_SID="YOUR_APP_SID_KEY"